Screening For Potential Spin-Offs: Walt Disney

 Source: Company Reports, Author's Work

-By using the 13x multiple I get $18 per share of value from the consumer products segment.
+By using the 13x multiple, I get $18 per share of value from the consumer products segment.

 Accounting for net debt and the sum-of-the-parts valuation yields a $122 per share valuation or almost 15% upside from today's price (See Exhibit 12).